flamingock/flamingock-examples/mongodb/mongodb-sync/README.md

 ![Header Image](../../misc/logo-with-text.png)
 ___

-# MongoDB Standalone Example
+# MongoDB Example

-## 📖 Example Overview
+## Example Overview

 Welcome to the MongoDB Standalone Example.
 This demonstrates how to use Flamingock with MongoDB in a Java standalone application.
-It highlights key functionalities such as auditing changes, configuring advanced and optional Flamingock Builder options, and implementing Pipeline Listeners.
+It highlights key functionalities such as auditing changes using MongoDB as storage backend.

 This example has 3 Flamingock Changes:
 1. Creates a new collection called *clientCollection*.